xz1996/Gender-Recognition-with-CNN/README.md

-# This is my bachelor graduation project
+# This is my bachelor graduation project in 2017

 ## Environment